Lower Division

 34. Health Disparities

-(course syallabus)
+(course syallabus) (Cross-listed with WST 33)

 Social, economic, and political forces powerfully influence who gets sick, the types of diseases that affect them, the treatments that are available, and the outcomes of those treatments.
 In this course, we will study how discrimination, marriage, and social ties may contribute to gender, racial and ethnic, and socioeconomic health disparities.
 We will also examine the ways in which neighborhood and community context shape health and access to health care services.
 Dist: SOC.
-Walton.
+Sharp.

 back to top